-1. Phishing: Business’ filing on their own behalf this year, should be alert to the potential for faked emails or websites looking to steal personal information.
+1. Phishing: Businesses filing on their own behalf this year should be alert to the potential for faked emails or websites looking to steal personal information.
 The IRS notes, “The IRS will never initiate contact with taxpayers via email about a bill or tax refund.”
 Don’t click any links or attachments from someone claiming to be from or on behalf of the IRS.
-For more information from the IRS website see here: (IR-2019-26)
+For more information from the IRS website, see here: (IR-2019-26)

-6. Tax Return Preparer Fraud: Unfortunately for some business’ the amount of fraudulent Tax Preparer has also grown in stride.
-As we all know, the vast majority of tax professionals are there to provide honest, high-quality services but others will operate during the filing season and it’s these scams that continue to push refund fraud and identity theft further.
-For more information from the IRS website see here: (IR-2019-32)
+6. Tax Return Preparer Fraud: Unfortunately for some businesses, the amount of fraudulent Tax Preparer has also grown in stride.
+As we all know, the vast majority of tax professionals are there to provide honest, high-quality services, but others will operate during the filing season and it’s these scams that continue to push refund fraud and identity theft further.
+For more information from the IRS website, see here: (IR-2019-32)

-8. Inflated Refund Claims: Alert the IRS or the police of anyone whose promising inflated refunds or credits.
+8. Inflated Refund Claims: Alert the IRS or the police of anyone who’s promising inflated refunds or credits.
 Be alert to anyone promising large returns or asking for credits.
 This falls on local law enforcement to assist as these frauds will use flyers, fake storefronts, and community groups to infiltrate your trust.
-For more information from the IRS website see here: (IR-2019-33)
+For more information from the IRS website, see here: (IR-2019-33)

 Continue staying diligent, as the typical end-user and employee has sensitive information nearby.
 Maybe it’s an email of your tax return or that W-2 from human resources.
-Regardless, having it near anything business related can be an area for concern, for cybercriminals and frauds they will have hit the jackpot.
+Regardless, having it near anything business-related can be an area for concern, but for cybercriminals and fraudsters, they will have hit the jackpot.

 Learn how to secure your end-users and employees, educating them on how to handle sensitive information, how to interact with strange emails.